 - Library visits have increased 20% since 2006 and circulation is up over 35% in the same time period.

 El Cerrito residents need a seismically-safe library that meets our community service needs, for years to come.

 What is the solution?

-The City and El Cerrito Library Foundation have been working with our community to evaluate El Cerrito’s Library service priorities and potential funding for a safe, modern Library.
+The City and El Cerrito Library Foundation had been working with our community to evaluate El Cerrito’s Library service priorities and potential funding for a safe, modern Library.

 Feedback previously received from residents show they wanted an energy-efficient library that meets earthquake and fire codes, and includes updated wiring to accommodate computers and technology, among other service priorities that improve public access and programs for all residents.